 Once your questionnaire is clean, audited, and consented, build it in Google Forms or Typeform.
 Both are free, mobile-friendly, and easy for respondents to complete on their phones.

-Step 7: Summarise and Deliver the Data
+Step 7: Summarise the Data